 If you have chronic pain from a herniated disc or a degenerative condition that’s not treatable with medications and physical therapy, neuromodulation can help.
-At Overlook PAIN + Recovery, with offices in Hackensack, New Jersey, and the Upper East Side of Manhattan in New York City, pain management specialist Asher Goldstein, MD, and the team offer several types of neuromodulation, including spinal cord stimulation.
+At Overlook PAIN + Recovery, with an office in Hackensack, New Jersey, pain management specialist Asher Goldstein, MD, and the team offer several types of neuromodulation, including spinal cord stimulation.
 To find out if neuromodulation can ease your pain, call Overlook PAIN + Recovery (formerly Genesis Pain Centers) or request an appointment online today.

 Neuromodulation describes technology that affects and alters your nerves to ease and prevent pain.
 Special devices deliver low currents of electricity to specific neurological points in your body.
 These currents disrupt pain signals that travel from your nerves to your brain and spinal cord.

 The team at Overlook PAIN + Recovery offers several options for neuromodulation:

 Depending on your unique needs and condition, the providers can determine if neuromodulation is the right treatment option for you.

 Typically, if you’re experiencing pain that’s not treatable with medications and other therapies, the Overlook PAIN + Recovery team can customize a care plan to ease pain now and in the long-term using neuromodulation.

 Different neuromodulation therapies work similarly to each other but focus on different types of nerves to address persistent pain.